 This is the first attempt at automatically classifying online corporate reputation using an online-specific classification framework.

-Rantanen, A., Salminen, J., Ginter, F. and Jansen, B. (2019), "Classifying online corporate reputation with machine learning: a study in the banking domain", Internet Research, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/INTR-07-2018-0318Download as .RIS
+Rantanen, A., Salminen, J., Ginter, F. and Jansen, B.J.
+(2019), "Classifying online corporate reputation with machine learning: a study in the banking domain", Internet Research, Vol. 30 No. 1, pp. 45-66. https://doi.org/10.1108/INTR-07-2018-0318Download as .RIS

 Emerald Publishing Limited

 Copyright © 2019, Anette Rantanen, Joni Salminen, Filip Ginter and Bernard J. Jansen

 Published by Emerald Publishing Limited.
 This article is published under the Creative Commons Attribution (CC BY 4.0) licence.
 Anyone may reproduce, distribute, translate and create derivative works of this article (for both commercial & non-commercial purposes), subject to full attribution to the original publication and authors.
 The full terms of this licence may be seen at http://creativecommons.org/licences/by/4.0/legalcode